-Screen shot of books I'm currently reading using the
+Screen shot of books I'm currently reading using the Kindle app on my iPad. |

 As a kid, I struggled with reading, at least that is what my one of my teachers thought.
 I didn't like reading because I wasn't good at it.
 I remember my second grade teacher would let out this audible impatient sigh every time I couldn't remember the difference between "there" and "where" and "were."
 I hated the Sally, Dick, and Jane books.
 Those books weren't anything like the books at home.
 I much preferred Madeline and Curious George but I couldn't read those either.
 I loved books but I hated reading.
 From this former struggling readers point of view, reading is more appealing with my iPad.